 The Wharf in Orange Beach

 Alabama Gulf Coast Zoo

 Imagine seeing your kid’s face light up with joy when they interact with the more than 500 animals at the Alabama Gulf Coast Zoo.
 And their streaks of excitement when they hold a baby kangaroo, sloth or lemur during an animal encounter.
 Or perfect your family’s sand castle building skills by taking a class at Sand Castle University.

-For kiddie rides, bumper cars and boats, go-karts, miniature golf and more, take your children to The Track Recreation Center.
+For kiddie rides, bumper cars and boats, go-karts, miniature golf and more, take your children to The Track Family Fun Park.
 For some tumbling and bouncing action, visit The Factory in Gulf Shores.
 You’ll also find batting cages, foam pits, trampoline dodgeball, trampoline basketball and arcade games.